 Considering the price of this processor, including it into my build was a very easy choice to make.

 This micro atx motherboard is small but is perfect for the purpose of this build, which is to get the best performance you can for a low price.
 I had to sacrifice a few things, and this just happened to be one of the things that had to be downgraded.
 However, even though the Asus Prime 320M M-ATX’s is such a small motherboard, it still will allow you to house everything that’s in this build with some room to spare

 The motherboard BIOS is just as important as the physical motherboard, and the bios is not bad.
 You have a lot of options to customize your PC, and it’s very simplistic (one of the worst things is having a BIOS that is confusing).

 In the future, I’d recommend getting better motherboard if you want to make this long term PC, but at the moment, this is my recommended choice for the budget.

 I’ve managed to find some cheap RAM; that is also high quality.
-The Corsair makes an excellent edition to this build at an affordable price.
+The Patriot 8GB’s of RAM makes an excellent edition to this build at an affordable price.

-When you’re able to get quality 8GB’s of RAM for the price of 4GB RAM and all you lose is the name brand, I would say that’s a good deal.
+Patriots a relatively unknown brand, but when you’re able to get 8GB’s of quality RAM for the price of most 4GB RAM and all you lose is the name brand, I would say that’s a good deal.

 Western Digital is a very popular hard drive maker and while, I would love to try and cheap out on the hard drive, there’s nothing worse than having a sub-par hard drive that stops working after a few months.